sonnormal/research/README.md

 # research
 This repository is to pilot programming methodology of my own.
-It can be a new framework or a new snippet.
+I am learning Laravel framework.
+Snippets in this repository will be able to run with Laravel 5.1